toolisticon/cute/README.md

    </dependency>

    <!--
-       optional : needed only if you want to trigger assertion errors via your unit test framework
+       optional : only needed if you want to trigger assertion errors via your unit test framework
-       Per default assertion errors are thrown as java.lang.AssertionError -->
+       Per default assertion errors are thrown and handled as java.lang.AssertionError by most unit test frameworks.
+   -->
    <dependency>
        <groupId>io.toolisticon.compiletesting</groupId>